Social Work Salary: What You’ll Earn

 Take a look below to see where social workers are working today.

-The BLS cites the following industries employ the most social workers:
+The BLS says that the following industries employ the most social workers:

 - Individual and family services